-The Holbrook Regional Emergency Communications Center is nearing completion of construction and technological outfitting of a new regional emergency communications center that is designed for future expansion.
-This facility will house the Telecommunicators of the HRECC who answer 911 calls and/or dispatch responders from the Towns of Holbrook, Sharon, Canton, Whitman, Abington and Rockland.
+The Holbrook Regional Emergency Communications Center completed construction and technological outfitting of the 6,000 sq. ft. state of the art mission critical facility in January of 2021.
+The new regional emergency communications center that is designed for future growth and expansion.
+This facility houses the Telecommunicators of the HRECC who answer 911 calls and dispatch responders from the Towns of Holbrook, Sharon, Canton, Whitman, Abington and Rockland.
+Additionally, Norfolk County Control is housed in the facility as the control point for Fire District Four.